chadbaldwin/sys-schema-sync/README.md

 * Complex - "Upload and execute"
   * Useful for syncs that require some pre-processing before merging.
 For example when syncing `sys.columns` where `dbo.[Object]` and `dbo.[Column]` records need to be added and soft deleted/undeleted.
   * `ImportType`
-    * A user-defined table type which matches the query output (including order) and is passed into the configured `ImportProc`.
+    * A user-defined table type which matches the query output and is passed into the configured `ImportProc`.
     * Naming standard: `import.import_{sync table name}` (e.g. `import.import__objects`).
   * `ImportProc`
     * Stored procedure used for pre-processing and merging the result set into its target sync table.